maleehahassan/NNBuildingBlocksTeachingPt1/README.md

 Getting started is simple, as no local installation is required.

-1. Go to the "notebooks" folder and there you have the exercise and the solution.
+1. Go to the "notebooks" folder and there you have the exercises and the solutions.
-2. The main notebook will open directly in Google Colab in your browser.
+2. The notebooks will open directly in Google Colab in your browser.
 3. To start working and save your progress, create your own copy by clicking **`File > Save a copy in Drive`**.

 ---